-Chief information officer or government information technology officer (information technology) The most senior official of the auditee who is accountable for aligning information technology and business strategies; for planning, resourcing and managing the delivery of information technology services and information; and for the deployment of the associated human resources.
-The chief information officers in the South African public sector are referred to as government information technology officers.
-The position was established by a cabinet memorandum in 2000.
+Chief information officer or The most senior official of the auditee who is accountable for aligning information technology and business strategies; for aovernment information technology officer planning, resourcing and managing the delivery of information (information technology) technology services and information; and for the deployment of the associated human resources.
+The chief information officers in the South African public sector are referred to as investments.

-Commitments from role players

-Initiatives and courses of action communicated to us by role players in national and provincial government aimed at improving the audit outcomes.
+Commitments from role-Initiatives and courses of action communicated to us by role players in national and provincial government aimed at players improving the audit outcomes.

-Creditors

-Persons, companies or organisations to whom the auditee owes money for goods and services procured from them.
+Creditors Persons, companies or organisations to whom the auditee owes money for goods and services procured from them.